 I am a big subscriber to the notion that even the best SOOC photos can benefit from post-processing.

 I have recently become a big fan of the Color Efex Pro plugin from Google Nik Collection for enhancing the look of most of my photos.
 I rarely use any of the other plugins, but Google has made the entire suite of 7 applications free, so there is no reason not to have this tool in your arsenal.
 (As of early 2017, Google announced that the Nik Collection will not be supported going forward, so there soon will be a time that I will have to remove it from my toolbox.)

-ON1 Perfect Effects has a nowadays diminishing place in my workflow for landscape processing.
+ON1 Perfect Effects retains a small place in my workflow for landscape processing.
 It offers layering and masking coupled with pre-built algorithmic processing, which should appeal to people seeking Photoshop-like capabilities without having to attain the level of color management knowledge often required for Photoshop.
 I have so far resisted upgrading to the latest version, which has been re-branded without the word perfect in it.
 There are several other apps in the ON1 Photo suite, which I have tried in the past but do not use actively.

 Widely acclaimed by pros and enthusiasts alike, B&H Photo is a leading store in the photographic field.
 I have been to the physical store on New York’s Garment District – and it borders on intimidating, with its size and range of products.
 The same wide range can be found in the online store, which I use regularly.